-When you take out a comprehensive policy with ANZ, you can choose the amount of excess that you will be required to pay when you make a claim.
-The lowest excess option is $500 and the highest is $1,100.
+When you take out a comprehensive policy with ANZ, you can choose a standard excess or an increased voluntary excess that you will be required to pay when you make a claim.
 The higher your excess, the lower your premium is and vice versa.

-If you opt for either a third party or third party fire and theft policy your excess is set at $500.
+If you opt for either a third party or third party fire and theft policy your excess is set at the standard excess.

 In some cases additional excesses may apply including:

 - New driver excess for inexperienced drivers

 - International excess for drivers who don’t hold a licence from New Zealand, South Africa, Australia, the UK or Ireland

 - Underage excess for drivers under 25

 How to save on your ANZ car insurance policy